SriSupratikTalari/internship-project/README.md

 ## Models

 ### Linear regression

+The first model that I have decided to create is a base model for linear regression using one feature.
+My feature of choice was the low price because from my exploratory data analysis I found that the low price has a strong positive linear relation with the closing price.
+First I had to split the data up into training and testing data using a 70/30 split method.
+Afterwards I fitted my data on the training data and made predictions using the test data.

 - Keep your code well-organized and documented.
 - Include a `README.md` in your challenge folder with:
   - Your name